CadenFinley/CJsShell/CONTRIBUTING.md

 - A lot of test fail paths still say 'not implemented yet' instead of a proper error message.
 This would be a greate area to contribute to and would not take much effort.
 - A lot of error messages can be a little wordy and could be simplified.
 Additionaly, suggestions are not provided for all error messages and some could actually use some.
 This is a great area to contribute to as well and would not take much effort.
 - A great way to contribute is actually just to use the shell for day-to-day use and report any and all bugs you find.
 This could also be a great path into finding some good first issues to solve.
+- Migrate disown, and kill builtin files into the main job control commands builtins files